ExPloit256/DeautherINO/README.md

 ## Installation Instructions:

-You will need to use **ESP Arduino 2.0.0** for DeautherINO to work properly.
+You will need to use **ESP32 for Arduino version 2.0.0** for DeautherINO to work properly.

 1. Install the Arduino IDE and add to the boards manager ESP32 version 2.0.0.
 2. Open `platform.txt`: